-A razor that is dull can lead to cuts and razor burns, making the entire shaving process unpleasant and uncomfortable.
+A dull razor can lead to cuts and razor burns, making the entire shaving process unpleasant and uncomfortable.
 Investing in a high-quality razor with sharp blades will ensure you slice the hairs away rather than pull or tug them.
 Tugging them out will expose the root and can lead to ingrown hairs.

 Exfoliate Before Shaving

-Exfoliating your skin prior to shaving will help to remove dead skin cells and debris, making it easier for your razor to glide over the surface.
+Exfoliating your skin before shaving will help to remove dead skin cells and debris, making it easier for your razor to glide over the surface.
 In addition, exfoliating can help lift facial hair, allowing you to achieve a closer shave with less irritation.

-There are a number of exfoliation products available that can be used on the face, such as exfoliating scrubs or exfoliating washcloths.
+Many exfoliation products can be used on the face, such as exfoliating scrubs or exfoliating washcloths.
 Choose those that match your skin type and aren’t too coarse.

 Wash With Cold Water